KI7MT/wspr-analytics/docs/wsprdaemon/database-notes.md

 The examples providered are simply re-formated for easier readablity in Markdown Web Page Docs and included in code-blocks.

-If a Python examples does not exist for a particular Pgsql query, a sample script may be provided depending on the input parameter complexity.
+If a Python example does not exist for a particular Pgsql query, a sample script may be provided depending on input parameter complexity and desired ouput.

 ## Authors and Credits